Navigate with the RouteYou Mobile Website or Web App

 - Alternative for the RouteYou Mobile Website

 You can also use the mobile website.
-Our website is responsive (mobile friendly) so just surf to www.routeyou.com.
+Our website is responsive (mobile friendly) so just surf to www.routeyou.com on your smartphone.

 - Choose a routes via the RouteFinder (more info can be found here).

 Tip!
 Use the "current position button" to quickly zoom in on your current location.

 - Click on the green start button (see figure ).
 You will receive a question about whether or not you want to record your route, or possibly share your position.

 If you have pressed the start button, the RouteViewer will go to navigation mode.
 That means that we now assume that you want to follow the route.

 - If you agree, the map takes your screen completely.
 You can reduce that again with the reduce button (top right).

 - The autopan & bearing is switched on: this means that your screen moves with your position (= autopan) and that your map rotates in the direction of your movement (= bearing).
 You can switch both of them on and off again via the autopan button and bearing buttons on the map.